DUNE/dunendggd/README.md

 The last argument determines the algorithm used for the check.
 You should run both to be sure that there really are no overlaps.

+If you leave out the batch mode flag `-b` it will also show you any overlaps in a graphical interace.

 # Checking geometry positions

 The macro `locateVolume.C` can be used to check positions of volumes in the